Training & Attorney Development

-Munger, Tolles & Olson's 1:1 partner-to-associate ratio and culture of collegiality means attorneys work in closely knit teams.
+Munger, Tolles & Olson’s 1:1 partner-to-associate ratio and culture of collegiality means attorneys work in closely knit teams.
 This naturally lends itself to meaningful early responsibility and ongoing feedback from team members.
-Informal assessments are supplemented by a biannual associate review where each associate receives a formal review of his or her performance and progress.
-Regular evaluations allow for two-way communication and ensure that associates are provided meaningful career development opportunities.
+Informal assessments are supplemented by a biannual associate review through which each associate receives a formal review of performance and progress.
+Regular evaluations allow for two-way communication and ensure that associates are provided with meaningful career development opportunities.

 In-House Training Program

-The firm holds an annual Litigation Training Day for junior associates.
-The all-day event includes an intensive walk-through of critical litigation topics including: Strategic Thinking and Preparing for Trial, Propounding and Responding to Discovery, and Working with Experts.
-Munger, Tolles & Olson also hosts a two-day National Institute for Trial Advocacy (NITA) deposition seminar, which enables attorneys to craft a successful and unique deposition style.
+The firm holds a variety of trainings for junior attorneys, including: Preparing for Depositions, Working with Experts, Propounding Written Discovery, California Civil Procedure, Jury Selection Training, Opening Statements, Direct and Cross Examination at Trial and Closing Arguments.
+Munger, Tolles also hosts a two-day National Institute for Trial Advocacy (NITA) deposition seminar, which enables attorneys to craft a successful and unique deposition style.

-Other examples of structured trainings offered by the firm include:
+Other examples of structured pieces of training offered by the firm include: